Cray-HPE/csm/fix/livecd-pre-reboot/CASMINST-1297/README.md

 # CASMINST-1297 Workaround

-Before the PIT is rebooted to become m001 up to two steps need to be taken.
+Before the PIT is rebooted to become m001 up to three steps need to be taken.

 1. **Before** running `csi handoff bss-metadata` as instructed in 007-CSM-INSTALL-REBOOT:
     * Take a copy of `data.json`: